ThatDeveloperDad/TDMF_admin/docs/ComponentDetails/CustomerAccess.md

 The main assembly that will be referenced by the Manager will be:
 [ProjectRootNameSpace].CustomerAccess.Abstractions

+ICustomerAccess
+Customer
+  .Profile
+  .Subscription
+  .SubscriptionHistory

-I'll need to include some wat to access Customer information from the following stores:
+I'll need to include some way to access Customer information from the following stores:
-Microsoft Entra ID
+ * Microsoft Entra ID
-Azure Table Storage (replacement for SQL in this application.)
+ * Azure Table Storage (replacement for SQL in this application.)

+The Schema of the Customer Objects to be stored is TBD, and will initially be loosely based on the Customer object defined by the LemonSqueezy API.